sailscastshq/docs.sailscasts.com/docs/boring-stack/railway.md

 ## Create database

-Create the database you want to use for production on Render and take note of the connection url.
+Create the database you want to use for production on Railway and take note of the connection url.
 ::: info Database creation guides
-See guides for [MySQL](https://docs.render.com/deploy-mysql), [PostgreSQL](https://docs.render.com/databases), and, [MongoDB](https://docs.render.com/deploy-mongodb) on the Render docs.
+See guides for [MySQL](https://docs.railway.com/guides/mysql), [PostgreSQL](https://docs.railway.com/guides/postgresql), and, [MongoDB](https://docs.railway.com/guides/mongodb) on the Railway docs.
 :::

 ## Create Redis instance

 Create the production Redis instance and take note of the connection url.
 ::: info Redis instance guide
-See the [guide to create a Redis instance](https://docs.render.com/redis#creating-a-redis-instance) on the Render docs.
+See the [guide to create a Redis instance](https://docs.railway.com/guides/redis) on the Railway docs.
 :::

 ## Set up database